ballerina-attic/ballerina-honeycomb/README.md

         dbOptions: { useSSL: false }
     });

-// Port listener for the student service. listener http:Listener studentServiceListener = new(9292);
+// Listener of the student service port. listener http:Listener studentServiceListener = new(9292);

-// Service configuration for student data service.
+// Service configuration of the student data service..
 @http:ServiceConfig {
     basePath: "/records"
 }